remla25-team18/operation/docs/deployment.md

 App Layer
 - App service: Routes the requests to the pods.
-- App pods (v1 and v2): Invokes the different versions of app docker images.
+- App pods (v1 and v2): Invoke the different versions of app docker images.

 Model Service Layer
 - Model service: Routes the requests to the pod.